SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

   - :ref:`section_ref_algorithm_FunctionTest`

 References to other SALOME modules:
-  - PARAMETRIC, see the *User guide of PARAMETRIC module* in the main "*Help*" menu of SALOME platform
   - OPENTURNS, see the *User guide of OPENTURNS module* in the main "*Help*" menu of SALOME platform